If your question has not been answered below, please visit our About page for more information or email us at info@healthqualitybc.ca.

 Council members are generally people with expertise and experience in patient safety and quality improvement, including:

-The Council is supported by over 40 staff members who work out of the Council’s office in Vancouver as well as locations throughout the province.
+HQBC has more than 50 staff members who work out of HQBC’s office in Vancouver as well as in locations throughout the province.

-No. If you would like to make a complaint regarding the quality of a health care service you received within a health authority, please contact the Patient Care Quality Office within that health authority.
+No. We do not provide any health services, and we do not receive complaints about quality of care.
+There is a separate Patient Care Quality Office in each health authority to address complaints.
+If you would like to make a complaint regarding the quality of a health care service you received within a health authority, please contact the Patient Care Quality Office within that health authority.

-If you have been unable to resolve your complaint through the Patient Care Quality Office, you may submit a review request to the Patient Care Quality Review Board.
+If you have been unable to resolve your complaint through the health authority’s Patient Care Quality Office, you may submit a review request to the Patient Care Quality Review Board.

 The review boards have been set up specifically to review patient complaints.